haozhaozhe/FM_V1/README.md

 E-MTAB- (Macaque V1 patch-seq dataset).

-The raw sequencing files (fastq) are public available with the same accession numbers.
+The raw sequencing files (fastq) are partially public available with the same accession numbers due to the large size.

+The full raw sequencing files is available upon reasonable request to the authors.